 The Borjomi – Kharagauli national park is a large national park in Central Georgia and I managed to visit a tiny part of it in May 2018 with my boyfriend.
-We decided to skip one of the local monasteries in favour of getting a taste of the untouched nature the Caucasus region is so revered for.
+We decided to skip one of the many local monasteries in favour of getting a taste of the untouched nature the Caucasus region is so revered for.

 After a short bus ride we found ourselves on a nice nature trail to somewhere (at the time of writing this neither of us have been able to identify exactly where we went 🙂 ).
 We walked there, marvelling at the beautiful, wild forest and lack of hikers.
-Since I woke up with a backache and it got progressively worse while wearing my backpack, I decided to stop somewhere after the path stubbornly kept going uphill, while my boyfriend continued up to what he thought was the local peak, but turned out to be more forest and only a plateau with no view.
+Since I woke up with a backache and it got progressively worse while wearing my backpack, I decided to stop somewhere after the path stubbornly kept going uphill, while my boyfriend continued up to what he thought was the local peak, but turned out to be more forest and only a plateau with no nice views.

-We had a picnic instead of braving the trail further up, trying the local red jam with preserved some-kind-of-tree tiny cones, which were sweet, soft and nicely crunchy, with sour cream (we thought we had bought yoghurt, but life had other plans) and bread.
-It was delicious and very fun to eat.
-Soon after that the first hikers started showing up and we headed back to Borjomi to try out the cable car.
+We had a picnic instead of braving the trail further up: we tried the local red jam with preserved young pine cones, which were sweet, soft and nicely crunchy, with sour cream (we thought we had bought yoghurt, but life had other plans) and bread.
+It was delicious and the cones were very fun to eat.
+Soon after that the first hikers started showing up and we headed back to Borjomi to take a ride up the hill on the cable car.

 Impressions of the Borjomi – Kharagauli national park

-Some photos by Matic Zupan.
+Some photos by M. Zupan.